 - Place trivet in the insert pot of the Instant Pot.
 Pour 1.5 cups of water into the insert pot.

 - Grease a baking dish that will fit into the Instant Pot.
 Add bread mixture to the baking dish.
-Cover dish with foil and use a foil sling to lower dish into the Instant Pot.
+Cover dish tightly with aluminum foil and use a foil sling to lower dish into the Instant Pot.

 - Close lid and set the vent to the sealed position.
 Select a 20 minute cook time at high pressure using the Manual or Pressure Cook button.